dsccommunity/SqlServerDsc/README.md

 * Changes to xSQLServerLogin
    - Fixed an issue when dropping logins.
    - BREAKING CHANGE: Fixed an issue where it was not possible to add the same login to two instances on the same server.
+* Changes to xSQLServerMaxDop
+   - BREAKING CHANGE: Made SQLInstance parameter a key so that multiple instances on the same server can be configured

 ### 1.8.0.0